-Hazard Specific safety Tips and checklists for the ward community and the concerned stakeholders are as under:
+Hazard Specific safety Tips and checklists for ward community are as under:

-13.1 Earthquake Safety Tips
+13.1 Safety Tips for Earthquake

 Stay as safe as possible during an earthquake.
 Be aware that some earthquakes are actually foreshocks and a larger earthquake might occur.
 Minimize your movements to a few steps that reach a nearby safe place and stay indoors until the shaking has stopped and you are sure exiting is safe.